 The following is essentially some of the Suggested Readings I’ll list in my own Genesis book.

 Second, more broad, is Peter Enns’ Genesis for Normal People: A Guide to the Most Controversial, Misunderstood, and Abused Book of the Bible.
 I’ve been a big fan of Enns.
 He also is Evangelical, but received his PhD in Hebrew Bible from Harvard, not a Seminary.
 His previous books address Genesis obliquely (why do Biblical texts like the flood look so much like non-Biblical texts?
-Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament), and fairly directly (The Evolution of Adam.)
+Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament), and fairly directly (The Evolution of Adam: What the Bible Does and Doesn’t Say about Human Origins.)
 The last two books recently went up on pre-pub at Logos.
-Genesis for Normal People covers the entire book, and is intended as a read-as-a-group, with study questions kind of thing.
+Genesis for Normal People is a slim volume covering the entire book, and is intended as a read-as-a-group, with study questions kind of thing.

-Third, John Walton’s The Lost World of Genesis One.
+Third, John Walton’s <The Lost World of Genesis One: Ancient Cosmology and the Origins Debate.
 Walton provides the most in-depth Evangelical reading in detail that I have seen.
 Some of his interpretation is quite innovative and helpful.
 Walton has been mentioned multiple times here, summarized by me (here and here), discussed at LDS Science Review here, here, and here, and by T&S/DMI Dave at Digital Faith.
 Eisenbrauns published an academic version of his book, Genesis 1 as Ancient Cosmology.
 Highly recommended.